danirus/django-comments-xtd/docs/tutorial.rst

        DEFAULT_FROM_EMAIL = "Helpdesk <helpdesk@yourdomain>"

-Edit the urls module of the project, ``democx/democx/urls.py``, to mount the URL patterns of django_comments_xtd to the path ``/comments/``.
-The urls installed with django_comments_xtd include those required by django_comments too:
+Edit the urls module of the project, ``tutorial/tutorial/urls.py`` and mount the URL patterns of django_comments_xtd in the path ``/comments/``.
+The urls installed with django_comments_xtd include django_comments' urls too:

    .. code-block:: python